superbuilders/playcademy-godot-template/addons/playcademy/manifest_exporter/README.md

 Once installed and enabled, the plugin works automatically.
 When you export your project for the "Web" (HTML5) platform:

-1. **Manifest Generation**: The `playcademy.manifest.json` file is created in your export directory with game metadata
+1. **Manifest Generation**: The `playcademy.manifest.json` file is created in your export directory with build metadata
 2. **Auto-Zipping**: A ZIP file is automatically created containing your entire export, ready for upload to the Playcademy platform
 3. **Clean Output**: The original export directory is preserved, and the ZIP file is placed in the parent directory